 If this is the case, it’s a good idea to call the vendor and ask them to cancel your subscription.
 If you haven’t been using the service for some time, they may even give you a refund for some of those charges.
 After all, it never hurts to ask.

 If you have requested a vendor to cease charging you and they refuse, you can then go to your bank and tell them to reject the charges.
 You have 60 days to dispute it with your bank, so it’s best to stay on top of your statements and keep an eye out for any anomalies.

 What is a prepaid debit card?

 While most debit cards are connected to checking accounts, there is also another kind called a prepaid debit card.
-These cards sometimes referred to as gift cards, can be purchased at retailers for specific amounts of money and used just like a credit or debit card.
+Typically issued by Visa or Mastercard, these cards are sometimes referred to as gift cards.
+They can be purchased at retailers for specific amounts of money and used just like a credit or debit card.

 Prepaid debit cards can have some significant downsides.
 In most cases, a prepaid card can be used by anyone who possesses it.
 If you lose your card or it is stolen, there is little you can do to recoup your money.

 Additionally, there are larger fees such as ATM fees and monthly fees.
 If you are going to use one, it’s a good idea to shop around and read the fine print.
 There are a lot of options out there with a wide range of terms and conditions.

 Using a debit card instead of cash or checks can be convenient and safe compared to other methods.
 Still, it’s a good idea to stay watchful.
 Fraud associated with credit and debit cards is at an all-time high.
 Banks and financial institutions are fighting back, but ultimately it’s up to you to use your cards wisely.